zoomoid/demo-man/README.md

 ## Building

-Build the docker images for `api/`, `client/`, and `watchdog/` and adapt the k8s YAMLs accordingly.
-Note that you also might need to adapt any sort of volume mounts created to fit to your own Kubernetes cluster and Storage Provider.
+Build the docker images for `api/`, `client/`, `waveman/` and `watchdog/` and adapt the k8s YAMLs accordingly.
+Note that you also might need to adapt any sort of volume mounts created to fit to your own Kubernetes cluster and storage provider.

 ## Notes regarding guarded routes